Daywards/firebase-typescript/research/1-firebase-typescript-monorepo-setup-guide.md

     Use `firebase-tools-with-isolate`, a fork that wraps the standard CLI.
     1.  **Install:** `pnpm add -D firebase-tools-with-isolate` at root.
     2.  **Config:** Update `firebase.json` usage to deploy via this tool or alias it in scripts.
-    3.  **Deploy:** When you run `firebase deploy`, it automatically isolates the function package before uploading.
+    3.  **Deploy:** When you run `npx firebase deploy`, it automatically isolates the function package before uploading.

     _Note: This is significantly more robust than manual `npm pack` strategies._